Repeated quantum backflow and overflow: Numerical calculation

 \subsection{Numerical acceleration}

-The sequences $\lambda^{(M)}_\textnormal{back/over}$ are guaranteed to converge to the backflow/overflow values $b^{(M)}(1,\ldots,1)$, but the rate of convergence is slow.
+The sequences $\lambda^{(M)}_\textnormal{back/over}$ are guaranteed to converge to the backflow/overflow values $b_\textnormal{back/over}^{(M)}(1,\ldots,1)$, but the rate of convergence is slow.
 For example, $\lambda^{(1)}_\textnormal{back}(500)=0.03693$ can be compared with the expected value $b_\textnormal{back}^{(1)}=0.03845$ to 4 significant figures.
 In this section we consider numerical acceleration techniques that modify a convergent sequence, while preserving its limit, but increasing the speed of convergence, at least for sequences of interest.
 The aim is to provide a better estimate of the eventual limit from the available data.
+This is done with using sequence acceleration.